Love it or hate it – there’s no way you’ll ever get round having to sand something.

 We see the same few sanding mistakes over and over again.
-Whether you’re sanding your floors or refreshing some furniture, don’t make these mistakes that will ruin your overall finish and make your project less durable, too.
+Whether you’re sanding your floors or want to refinish wood furniture, don’t make these mistakes that will ruin your overall finish and make your project less durable, too.

 1. Not sanding with the right grit

 You probably need to start sanding with a lower grit than you think.
 Sanding with the right grit sandpaper is also our biggest time-saving tip.

 Yes, of course, you could sand your whole project with a fine sandpaper and “save” money because you only have to buy one kind of sandpaper but it would take forever to sand the wood and would probably end up costing you more in the long run, too.
 Finer sandpaper tends to clog up faster so only use it when you have to!

 Also, sanding really isn’t the most fun DIY job – anything that can make the process quicker has got to be a good thing!

 We’ve been sharing our DIY adventures here for over 8 years and in all of that time, the one thing I repeat over and over again is that you have to sand between every coat of paint!